sodomon2/lua-lnotify/README.md

 #### Documentation
 -------------
-Documentation can be generated automatically by passing lnotify.luadoc (in doc/) to [LuaDoc](https://github.com/lunarmodules/LDoc), or can be viewed [online.](http://sodomon.gitlab.io/doc/lnotify)
+Documentation can be generated automatically by passing moonnotify.luadoc (in doc/) to [LuaDoc](https://github.com/lunarmodules/LDoc), or can be viewed [online.](https://sodomon.gitlab.io/doc/moonnotify)

 > NOTE: this project is based the [lnotify](https://github.com/gabrield/lnotify)